 The folds create better structure in three ways.
 First, the action of stretching and folding the dough develops gluten strands.
 Second, the introduction of a little oxygen during the folds also helps boost structure as oxygen is necessary for gluten formation.
 Finally, the folds stimulate fermentation by encouraging the yeast to produce more gas, which stretches the dough further, developing more gluten.
 This improved structure made the dough easier to shape and allowed the final loaf to rise higher in the oven.

-Our side-by-side tests also revealed that the folded no-knead bread had a rounder, more appealing flavor that struck a better balance between acid and sweet than the loaves without folds.
+Our side-by-side tests also revealed that the folded no-knead bread had a rounder, more appealing flavour that struck a better balance between acid and sweet than the loaves without folds.
 Yeasts need both oxygen and a steady supply of food (sugars produced from the flour) to maintain a good balance between gas production and alcohol production.
 During a long fermentation, they exhaust all the oxygen around them and begin to produce mostly alcohol; likewise, once their local food supply is exhausted, they need to be moved to find more food.
 Folding the bread a few times during its long fermentation helps move the yeast to find more food and to introduce a little more oxygen into their environment.

 Half the Yeast

-While folding the dough produced a big improvement in structure, the biggest improvement in flavor came from cutting the yeast in half.
+While folding the dough produced a big improvement in structure, the biggest improvement in flavour came from cutting the yeast in half.
 Classic no-knead bread (made with ¼ tsp instant yeast and 2¾ cups of flour) often tastes flat and dull.
-That lack of flavor comes from the yeast outpacing enzymes and consuming too many of the available sugars in the dough.
-When we tested a loaf with half the yeast, we were amazed at the difference it made – the enzymes in the dough were able to keep up with the hungry yeast, leaving enough residual sugar to form a rich, flavorful bread.
+That lack of flavour comes from the yeast outpacing enzymes and consuming too many of the available sugars in the dough.
+When we tested a loaf with half the yeast, we were amazed at the difference it made – the enzymes in the dough were able to keep up with the hungry yeast, leaving enough residual sugar to form a rich, flavourful bread.

 A Touch More Salt